KenRFH/KenRFH/README.md

 🎓 **Student at Jember University**
 💻 **Aspiring Web Developer**
-⚡ **Tech Stack:** Next.js • Laravel • PHP
+⚡ **Tech Stack:** Laravel • PHP
 😄 **Vibe:** Fun, curious, and always learning!

 ---

 ## 🚀 About Me

 Hey!
 I'm KenRFH, a passionate student at Jember University with a love for web development.
-Whether it's building sleek frontends with Next.js or crafting powerful backends with Laravel and PHP, I'm always excited to create something new and learn along the way.
+Whether it's building sleek frontends with Laravel and PHP, I'm always excited to create something new and learn along the way.

 ## 🌟 Featured Projects